-WarningThis extension was deprecated in PHP 5.5.0, and it was removed in PHP 7.0.0.
+This extension was deprecated in PHP 5.5.0, and it was removed in PHP 7.0.0.
 Instead, the MySQLi or PDO_MySQL extension should be used.
-See also MySQL: choosing an API guide and related FAQ for more information.
-Alternatives to this function include:PHP Manual | www.php.net
+See also MySQL: choosing an API guide and related FAQ for more information.www.php.net

 Removing that line should fix the issue.
 If it doesn’t, hop into your terminal and seach for

 WP_USE_EXT_MYSQL define is most commonly used to add support for older plugins (like some versions of Shopp and Social Streams for example) so it’s a good idea to at least run through your site to test for broken functionality after removing that line.